vedph/gve-doc/model/export-tree.md

 To render an XML based on a binary alternative like in the example of `app` including `lem` and `rdg`, we need to further constrain the above structure to allow at most two children per node.

-Also, we want to introduce a blank node whenever there is such a fork into two branches.
-Whenever we locate the node to start branching for, we replace it with a blank whose first child is that node, and the second child is the first non-matching node of the new sequence being added.
+When more than 2 children are required, we thus need to insert a blank fork node, having as first child the original node, and as second child the new one.
+This blank node will be inserted at the place of the last child of the last maching node, whether it's a node with payload or a blank fork node.
 Let us start as in the previous example:

 ```mermaid
 graph LR;